 Designed for families of children, teenagers, and young adults with disabilities who are neurodiverse, on the autism spectrum, or have sensory processing disorders or cognitive disabilities, Sensory Sundays provide a sensory inclusive experience during your visit to the museum.
 Sensory Sundays are hosted twice a year at the museum and are made possible with support from Jackson Health System.

-Sensory Sunday: Going to HistoryMiami Museum Social Narrative Sensory Sunday: Inside the Sensory Room Social NarrativePre-Visit Materials
+Sensory Sunday: Inside the Sensory Room Social NarrativePre-Visit Materials

-Going to the Museum Social Narrative
+My Visit to HistoryMiami Social Narrative